 Play for All Australia is a social innovation collective with advocacy, inclusive play and community belonging at the heart of all we do.

-We are passionately driving policy change around the design of all our local play spaces so that every child will have the opportunity to equally participate and enjoy the cognitive, social and emotional benefits that only play can bring.
+We are passionately driving policy change, designing and building innovative local neighbourhood spaces so that every child will have the opportunity to equally participate and enjoy the cognitive, social and emotional benefits that only play can bring.

 Through collaboration with local councils, creative industries, parents and educators, we are introducing a new normal to playground design.
 Design innovation that is inclusive, sensory rich and sustainable, and promotes connection and caring by dissolving as many boundaries as possible.